Internet Service Provision for multi tenant buildings

 1) Does your ISP understand the connected living and content preferences of your target demographic?

-Various property market participants (Savills, Knight Frank, RICS et al.) identify the young professional cohort (25 – 34 year olds) as the most obvious target group for build-to-rent operators, given the increase in the absolute size of this group and the significant move away from property ownership to rental driven by a number of factors (higher cost of ownership, increased job mobility, longer spent living separately etc.)
+Various property market participants (Savills, Knight Frank, RICS et al.) identify the young professional cohort (25 – 34 year olds) as the most obvious target group for build-to-rent and purpose built shared living operators, given the increase in the absolute size of this group and the significant move away from property ownership to rental driven by a number of factors (higher cost of ownership, increased job mobility, longer spent living separately etc.)

 The majority of this group will fall into the ABC1 demographic classification.
 This means use of the Internet is deeply embedded in their lifestyles and they have particular expectations about the services they should be able to access and the types of smart devices they should be able to use in their accommodation.